-We also offer peanut balls to patients who have epidurals and can’t walk.
-Peanut balls have been found to decrease the length of the dilating stage of labor by 90 minutes and the pushing stage by 23 minutes.
+Epidurals relieve sharp pain but limit movement.
+We offer peanut balls to patients who have epidurals and can’t get out of bed.
+Peanut balls have been found to decrease the length of both the dilating stage of labor and the pushing stage.
 They also have been found to lower the Cesarean section rate.

 If you are over 37 weeks and have no medical problems, your baby will be cleaned and dried, then placed immediately skin-to-skin and belly-to-belly with you after delivery.
 We call this Kangaroo Care, or skin-to-skin.

 We will place a diaper and hat on your baby and cover you both with warm blankets.
 This is the best way to help baby regulate its temperature, respiratory rate, heart rate and even blood sugar.
 Babies who are skin-to-skin are very alert.
 They don’t cry as much.
 They hear mom’s heartbeat, smell mom and are comforted in their new environment.